pjfanning/excel-streaming-reader/README.md

           .open(is);
 ```

+You will need to add a dependency on [poi-shared-strings](https://search.maven.org/artifact/com.github.pjfanning/poi-shared-strings).

 ## Temp File Comments

 As with shared strings, comments are stored in a separate part of the xlsx file and by default,